 Antibiotics are for people and animals who are sick, right?

 When animals are treated humanely they are less likely to get sick.
 As mass agriculture practices changed, the resilience of farm animals suffered.
 Animals are now raised in tight quarters and given hormones to grow rapidly – conditions farm animals were never meant to experience.
 Enter antibiotics.

 To overcome physical complications caused by mass agriculture practices, cows, chickens, pigs and even fish are given antibiotics.
-In fact, 80% of antibiotics in the U.S. are used in the meat industry.¹ Antibiotics were designed to be used therapeutically to treat specific health problems.
+According to 2011 FDA data, 80% of antibiotics in the U.S. are used in the meat and poultry industry.2 Antibiotics were designed to be used therapeutically to treat specific health problems.
 Administering these antibiotics subtherapeutically has led to antibiotic-resistant bacteria, meaning previously treatable illnesses are not so treatable.
-In 2011, 80% of the salmonella found in ground turkey was resistant to at least one antibiotic.² There is a big difference between taking antibiotics when you’re sick and taking them with every meal.
+In 2011, 80% of the salmonella found in ground turkey was resistant to at least one antibiotic.3 There is a big difference between taking antibiotics when you’re sick and taking them with every meal.
 Our animals don’t need that and neither do you.